ltalirz/moodle-qformat_qtex/README.md

 Contact
 -------

-This software has been written in the LEMUREN project at ETH Zurich.
+This software has been written in the LEMUREN project at the department of mathematics of ETH Zurich.

 For further information contact nemesis@math.ethz.ch